propolies/kavi/docs/src/content/general/creating-functions.md

 ---
-description: Creating new endpoints as functions.
+description: Functions are endpoints that can later be called on the client.
 ---

 ## call